linoleum89/js-cheat-sheet/README.md

 In this example, we supply two arguments to the apply function: bill as the context for this and an array with our two person objects. calvin and hobbes become the parameters friendA and friendB in greetFriends.

+### Functional JavaScript

+Functional programming (often abbreviated FP) is the process of building software by composing pure functions, avoiding shared state, mutable data, and side-effects.
+Functional programming is declarative rather than imperative, and application state flows through pure functions.
+Contrast with object oriented programming, where application state is usually shared and colocated with methods in objects.

+#### Function composition

+Is the process of combining two or more functions in order to produce a new function or perform some computation.

+#### Shared State

+Is any variable, object, or memory space that exists in a shared scope, or as the property of an object being passed between scopes.
+A shared scope can include global scope or closure scopes.
+Often, in object oriented programming, objects are shared between scopes by adding properties to other objects.

+#### Immutability

+An immutable object is an object that can’t be modified after it’s created.
+Conversely, a mutable object is any object which can be modified after it’s created.
+Immutability is a central concept of functional programming because without it, the data flow in your program is lossy.
+State history is abandoned, and strange bugs can creep into your software.

+#### Side effects

+A side effect is any application state change that is observable outside the called function other than its return value.
+Side effects include:

+* Modifying any external variable or object property (e.g., a global variable, or a variable in the parent function scope chain)
+* Logging to the console
+* Writing to the screen
+* Writing to a file
+* Writing to the network
+* Triggering any external process
+* Calling any other functions with side-effects

+#### Higher order function

+Is any function which takes a function as an argument, returns a function, or both.
+Higher order functions are often used to:

+* Abstract or isolate actions, effects, or async flow control using callback functions, promises, monads, etc…
+* Create utilities which can act on a wide variety of data types
+* Partially apply a function to its arguments or create a curried function for the purpose of reuse or function composition
+* Take a list of functions and return some composition of those input functions

 ### CSS

 #### Specificity